68thandMaine/portfolio/README.md

-# Hello and Welcome to my Personal Portfolio :)
+# The Portfolio of Chris Rudnicky
 [![Netlify Status](https://api.netlify.com/api/v1/badges/f794c326-2545-40b3-811f-dca0f79417ac/deploy-status)](https://app.netlify.com/sites/naughty-williams-0f0c7a/deploys)

 _Created by Chris Rudnicky._

+> Version: 1.0
+> Last ReadMe Update: 09/16/19
 ___

 This repository is for the project website and contains all the source code necessary for providing a complete clone of my portfolio.